 This itinerary is subject to change due to adverse weather or road conditions.

-The trip begins Tuesday May 12th, with a 7AM Milwaukee Airport Best Western hotel pickup; it concludes at the same hotel on Saturday evening May 16, with dinner and drop-off at your hotel across from the Milwalkee Airport.
+The trip begins Monday May 16th, with a 7AM Milwaukee Airport Best Western hotel pickup; it concludes at the same hotel on Friday evening May 20, with dinner and drop-off at the Milwaukee Airport for 4 PM.
+If you plan to spend Friday night in Milwaukee you will need to make a room reservation, Friday night stay is not covered in the field trip fee.
 Yellowbilled Tours will forward a Final Itinerary and Participant List to everyone about 3 weeks prior to the tour.
 It will include information and instructions for meeting the YBT Birding group at the Milwaukee Airport, as well as hotel addresses, emergency contact info, travel advisories, etc.

 $1,550.00 cost includes all lodging, ground transportation, fuel and park entry fees.
 Airfare and meals are not included.